iamjohncaleb/200-Days-Of-Code-Challenge/Day 1/README.md

  Simple interactions allow calling functions with input values.

 ## 🔗 Next Steps
-🔹 Extend functionality with additional operations.
+🔹 I will Extend functionality with additional operations.
-🔹 Optimize gas efficiency.
+🔹 I will Optimize gas efficiency.
-🔹 Integrate with a frontend using **Web3.js** or **ethers.js**.
+🔹 I will Integrate with a frontend using **Web3.js** or **ethers.js**.

 #200DaysOfCode #Web3 #Solidity #SmartContracts #Ethereum #Blockchain #RemixIDE